About AMIE

 Co-Founder

-Associate Professor of Economics, University of Connecticut
+Professor of Public Policy and Economics, Northeastern University

-Professor Prakash’s research has featured in The Economist, World Bank Development Impact Blog, World Economic Forum, Financial Times, Forbes, The Statesman, The Atlantic, The Indian Express, The Hindu, The Times of India, and other national and international newspapers.
+Professor Prakash’s research has featured in The Economist, BBC, World Bank Development Impact Blog, World Economic Forum, Financial Times, Forbes, The Statesman, The Atlantic, The Indian Express, The Hindu, The Times of India, and other national and international newspapers.

 chevron-down